 Pumps

 For seven centuries, we have kept our feet dry by pumping water out of our polders.
 First with windmills, later with steam and diesel pumping stations, and now with electric pumping stations.
-Many pumping stations are still present or commemorated in the form of memorial stones.
-The water board has placed the polder mills under the Groningen Polder Mill Foundation and owns three large diesel pumping stations with the original machines.
-They are all managed by the water board.
+Many pumping stations still present or commemorated in the form of memorial stones.
+The water authority placed the polder mills under the Groninger Poldermolenstichting (Groningen Polder Mill Foundation) and owns three large diesel pumping stations with the original machines.
+They are all managed by the water authority.

 The Waterwolf

-The Waterwolf is the water board's largest pumping station and is a month younger than the famous Woudagemaal.
-The pumping station has a capacity of 4,500 cubic meters per minute and pumps water from the Reitdiep (Elektraboezem) to the Lauwersmeerboezem.
-When it was completed in 1920, it was the first electric pumping station in the Netherlands.
-It was later converted from electric to diesel.
-As a result of land subsidence, two pumps (500 cubic meters/min) were added, both of which are electric.
+The Waterwolf is the water authority pumping station largest pumping station water authority is one month younger than the well-known Woudagemaal.
+The pumping station a capacity of 4,500 cubic meters per minute and pumps water from the Reitdiep (Elektraboezem) to the Lauwersmeerboezem.
+When it was completed in 1920, the pumping station was pumping station first electric pumping station the Netherlands.
+Subsequently, the pumping station was pumping station from electric to diesel.
+As a result of subsidence , two pumps (500 cubic meters/min) subsidence added, both of which are electric.
 The building itself was constructed in a traditional craftsmanship style.

 Deep trough

-Diepswal is a pumping station that pumps water into the Leeksterhoofddiep canal in the summer.
-The pumping station has a sober design with facade openings around the door and windows.
-The pumping station is located next to the 'Derde Verlaat' lock.
+Diepswal is a pumping station pumps water into the Leeksterhoofddiep canal in the summer.
+The pumping station a sober design with facade openings around the door and windows.
+The pumping station next to the 'Derde Verlaat' lock.

 Damsterdiep sewage pumping station